ModamerXD/-ITNE352-Project-Group-B11-/README.md

 -'tkinter or tk'
 -'you must have a NewsAPI API key.
 You can get it by creating an account on NewsAPI.'

+#how to run
-**g.how to run**
+-**how to run**

 - Start the server -
 Running the server by python server.py

 the server will:
 Accept client connection and will display the Accepted form with the client name
-like: Accepted connection from Husain save responses in JSON
+like: Accepted connection from Hussain save responses in JSON

 - Start the client -
-Running the client by python Client_gui.py
+Running the client by python Client.py
 Follow the menu options to interact with the server:

 **The scripts**